LAKERS TOGETHER: Find out information about COVID-19

 Conflict of Interest Policy

 In the pursuit of its mission, Grand Valley State University through its Board of Trustees, Senior Leadership Team, faculty, staff and other representatives operates with the highest level of ethical behavior including, but not limited to, acting with integrity, reasonableness and fairness in our dealings, and avoiding bias or undue influence.
 Consistent with these values, the Board of Trustees has adopted institutional policies for identifying and managing potential, actual and perceived conflict of interest situations:

 Grand Valley State University Board of Trustees' Policies BOT 4.1.6: Conflict of Interest

 - Employment.
-Appointment of any relative of a faculty or staff member must be approved by the president in advance of the appointment in order to insure that no conflicts of interest exist.
+Appointment of any relative of a faculty or staff member must be approved by the president in advance of the appointment in order to ensure that no conflicts of interest exist.
 Each appointing officer must insure that no conflicts of interest exist in matters of appointment, retention, promotion, termination, assignment or other conditions of employment for relatives of faculty or staff members within his or her unit.

 - Financial.
-It shall be the responsibility of the president (or his/her designee) to insure that conflicts of financial interest do not occur, and to take such steps to protect the university as seem to be required.
+It shall be the responsibility of the president (or his/her designee) to ensure that conflicts of financial interest do not occur, and to take such steps to protect the university as seem to be required.
 The university respects the rights of its faculty and staff members in their activities outside their employment, which are private in nature and which in no way conflict with or reflect upon the university.

 Political Candidates or Office Holder.
 The